-- 1. Increase the volume of customer feedback through convenient and timely methods to improve District processes and help ensure accountability to our customer owners. - 2.
-Evaluate new offerings that can be implemented to enhance our customer's experience by creating more services available on demand including notifications, account changes, and payment channels. - 3.
+- Increase the volume of customer feedback through convenient and timely methods to improve District processes and help ensure accountability to our customer owners. - Evaluate new offerings that can be implemented to enhance our customer's experience by creating more services available on demand including notifications, account changes, and payment channels. - 3.
 Market and grow the EmPOWERed program to achieve a high level of community engagement, while establishing connections with our schools, civic organizations, and economic development organizations to promote and raise awareness of the electric industry. - 4.
-Stay engaged and influence policymakers regarding possible changes to a lowincome assistance program design and implementation.
+Stay engaged and influence policymakers regarding possible changes to a low-income assistance program design and implementation.

 - 1. Increasing customer preferences for timely engagement that is a balance of both automated and personal service options. - 2.
 Prevalence of instant communications technology platforms and customer demands to access information anywhere, at any time, on any device. - 3.
 Value of public utility business model eroding over time with questionable brand recognition or loyalty. - 4.
 Diminishing energy savings opportunities through traditional measures and increasing need for rate-based options and incentives. - 5.
 Politically charged and often ideological messaging in the media and academia promoting a low-cost, clean, and renewable energy future is driving misinformation and an expressed interest by the general public to gain a better understanding of the implications of clean energy policies. - 6.
-Washington State clean energy policies require utilities to identify vulnerable low-income populations and expand lowincome assistance programs.
+Washington State clean energy policies require utilities to identify vulnerable low-income populations and expand low-income assistance programs.
+The state legislature has directed the Department of Commerce to present a recommendation on the design of a statewide low-income assistance program as a possible alternative to those developed and managed by individual utilities.